imazen/resizer-web/content/docs/faq.md

 Can I use this to resize images as users upload them?
 : Sure!
 I suggest keeping the original images around, and using the resizer normally (in case you later want larger images).
 However, it's easy to [resize during upload](/docs/howto/upload-and-resize).

-##Licensing and Payment {#licensing}

-Is the fee annual or one-time?
-: Our license fee is a one-time payment.
-Buy it once and you have that version for life.
-Our support contracts include permanent licenses as well, however, support benefits and free upgrades are limited to the contract duration.

-Is there some kind of trial license for ImageResizer?
-: Yes!
-Simply download ImageResizer on the download page.
-Until something is put into production, there's no need to pay or do anything else.
-You can find out more about it [here](/licenses/trial).

-Can I buy plugins individually?
-: No — they're designed to work together.
-We only sell plugins in 3 groups, each a superset of the last: Performance, Creative, and Elite.

-My company designs custom websites for other companies, and I want a license plan that allows me to make ImageResizer a part of the package to my clients.
-Which license should I use?
-: The [Elite license](/licenses/enterprise) is probably best for your situation.
-Your customers can get a free [Client license](http://imageresizing.net/licenses/proclient) with any bespoke software you develop for them.

-I want to redistribute ImageResizer Essential Edition as part of another project.
-Do I need to pay anything?
-: No - the [19 plugins in the Essential edition](http://imageresizing.net/plugins/editions/free) are provided under the [Freedom license](http://imageresizing.net/licenses/freedom), which permites redistribution similar to the MIT license.
-Check your diagnostics page to verify you're not using any paid plugins.

-I want to redistribute ImageResizer Performance, Creative, or Elite Edition plugins as part of another product or project.
-What license do I need?
-: You will need to contact us to get an [OEM license](http://imageresizing.net/licenses/oem) appropriate for your needs.

-How can I get a feature covered in this lower-level license in my higher-level license?
-: Every higher level of licensing includes all of the features of all previous licenses.
-So, everything in the Performance license is included in the Creative, Elite, and Support Contracts.

-I've previously purchased a Performance Edition license, but I would like to upgrade to a Creative License.
-Do I have to buy the new one entirely, or can I get a discount?
-: Unfortunately, we cannot modify an existing offline license key once it is issued, nor can we offer a discount on any new purchase of a higher or lower-level license.